HOW TO GET TO JORDAN

 • North America: Montreal (Canada), Chicago, Detroit, New York, Washington DC (United States)

-King Hussein International Airport in Aqaba
+King Hussein Aqaba International Airport

 • Africa: Cairo, Assiut (Egypt)

-• Europe: Berlin (Germany), Geneva (Switzerland), London (United Kingdom), Milan (Italy), Moscow (Russia), Bratislava (Slovakia), Istanbul (Turkey)
+• Europe: Berlin (Germany), Geneva (Switzerland), London (UK), Milan (Italy), Moscow (Russia), Bratislava (Slovakia), Istanbul (Turkey)

 How to get to Jordan by boat